 Justia Civil Procedure Opinion SummariesArticles Posted in Louisiana Supreme Court

-Louisiana v.
-Louisiana Land & Exploration Co. et al.
+Louisiana, et al. v.
+Louisiana Land & Exploration Co., et al.

 Vermilion Parish School Board (“VPSB”) filed suit in 2004, alleging oil and gas operations conducted pursuant to a 1935 mineral lease and a 1994 surface lease damaged Section 16 land.
 VPSB asserted causes of action for negligence, strict liability, unjust enrichment, trespass, breach of contract, and violations of Louisiana environmental laws.
 The Louisiana Supreme Court granted rehearing to reconsider its prior decision in Louisiana v.
 Louisiana Land and Exploration Co., 20-00685 (La.
 6/30/21), _So.3d_.
 The case presented two main issues: (1) the proper interpretation of Act 312 relative to the award of damages for the evaluation or remediation of environmental damage; and (2) whether the strict liability tort claim prescribed.
 With the benefit of additional oral argument and briefing, the Court affirmed its original decree.
 View "Louisiana, et al. v.
 Louisiana Land & Exploration Co., et al." on Justia Law